 CooperSurgical expects patient visits to ob/gyns in the United States to increase over the next decade.
-Driving this growth is a steady number of reproductive age women with increasing fertility issues, a large and stable middle-aged population and a growing population of women over the age of 65 according the United States Census estimates.
+Driving this growth is a steady number of reproductive age women with increasing fertility issues, a large and stable middle-aged population and a growing population of women over the age of 65 according to United States Census estimates.
 CooperSurgical expects growth in fertility treatments as more women choose to delay childbearing to the mid-thirties and beyond.
-Office visit activity related to menopausal problems, including abnormal bleeding, incontinence and osteoporosis, are also expected to increase slightly over the next decade.
-CooperSurgical believes that in the past clinicians primarily saw women only during their reproductive years.
-Now, with new treatment options available and a more educated population, CooperSurgical expects the relationship between the patient and clinician will continue into the middle years and later.
+Office visit activity related to menopause, including abnormal bleeding, incontinence and osteoporosis, are also expected to increase slightly over the next decade.
+CooperSurgical believes that past trends reflected women visiting clinicians primarily during their reproductive years.
+With new treatment options now available and a more educated population, CooperSurgical expects the relationship between the patient and clinician will continue into the middle years and later.